Power Maxed Racing: Vauxhall Astra (2017–2025)

-Cupra Leon (2025)
+Cupra León (2025)

-On the 10th of August 2025, Power Maxed Racing's headquarters were destroyed in a fire that resulted in the total loss of their entire fleet of cars, including their BTCC Astras.
-They would enter the Knockhill round next weekend with two Cupras, one loaned to them by the Patterson family and the other by Un-Limited Motorsport.
+On the 10th of August 2025, Power Maxed Racing's headquarters were destroyed in a fire as a result of a neighbouring company burning pallets, which got out of control, resulting in the total loss of their entire fleet of cars including their iconic Touring Car Vauxhall Astras.
+They would enter the Round 7 at Knockhill on the same week with two Cupra Leóns, one loaned to them by Un-Limited Motorsport, previously driven by Stephen Jelley at Croft, and the other previously raced by Scott Sumpton in 2024 and owned by the Patterson family.